JnCrMx/overwatch-highlights/README.md

 - [ ] Is the player name stored anywhere?
 - [ ] Is it possible to distinguish own highlights from other's.
 - [ ] Is there any structure behind the Hero IDs?
+- [ ] Is there any structure behind the Skin IDs?

 I'll note down my thoughts about these questions in a ``wip/``-directory soon.